thermal imaging home inspections

 Moisture Intrusion – As we talked about, thermal imaging is not a moisture meter, but it does do a great job at finding hidden moisture damage.
 Windows and doors are notorious for leaking when not properly installed.
 Things like chimney flashing, and roof penetrations are also problem areas.
 Most of the time these issues will go unnoticed without thermal imaging.

 Energy Audits/Missing Insulation – When used in conjunction with a blower door test, the thermal camera shines like a shooting star.
 All of the building envelope’s leaks glow like Christmas lights.
 However, you do not have to have a blower door running to reap the benefits of thermal imaging.
 As long as there is a moderate temperature difference between inside and outside, you can see those air leaks.

 Plumbing Leaks – It seems that once a week I find a leaking bathroom drain with my camera.
-I always run lots of water during my inspections, and you would be shocked at the amount of wet drywall I find (think two story home with a bathroom upstairs).
+I always run lots of water during my inspections, and you would be shocked at the amount of wet drywall I find (think a two-story home with a bathroom upstairs).
 These water lines can leak and drip down onto the drywall ceiling below, and depending on how much water is leaking, it can take a long time to stain and show up.
 The thermal camera can pick up on this leak long before it manifests itself.

 Electrical Hot-spots – Heat is a byproduct of electricity when it is used through a device.
 When you use an electrical outlet, it gets warm, the breaker in the panel also gets warmer as it has electricity flowing through it.
 With the use of thermal imaging, you can see this heat in a picture format.
 Excessive temperatures could mean loose connections or faulty breakers.
 Both of these can cause serious problems like a fire or someone getting electrocuted.